 When a suggestion is available, press Caps lock + Down arrow to change to Suggestions view, and then Caps lock + Left arrow or Caps lock + Right arrow to move to the suggestion, and then Caps Lock + Enter to select it.
 Or, press the Up arrow key and Down arrow key to move through suggestions and press Enter to select one.

 Landmarks are groups of items that are available in some apps and webpages.
-In Windows 10, the Windows Store and Weather apps also have landmarks.
+In Windows 10, Microsoft Store and Weather apps also have landmarks.
 Some Windows features like the Start menu also have landmarks.
 To see if a landmark is available, press Caps lock + Up arrow to switch to landmarks view, and then use Caps lock + Left arrow or Caps lock + Right arrow to move through landmarks.

 Get around apps and web pages